Robust deep learning-based semantic organ segmentation in hyperspectral images: Discussion

+Given the possibly only small boost in segmentation performance on \ac{hsi} data compared to RGB images, further advantages and disadvantages of \ac{hsi} camera systems should be considered when choosing the optimal imaging modality for scene segmentation.
+Apart from the ability to differentiate tissue classes, the detailed spectral information captured by \ac{hsi} systems creates additional opportunities in surgical guidance, e.g. by revealing functional tissue information such as perfusion state or diagnosing diseased tissue \autocite{fei_chapter_2020, zhang_applications_2020}.
+Disadvantages of the \ac{hsi} system used in this study are the, compared to RGB imaging, long acquisition time of approximately \varAcquisitionTime, high cost and limited availability.
+However, \ac{hsi} is an emerging field and improvements can be expected in future realisations (e.g. video-rate intraoperative \ac{msi}, which was unavailable a decade ago, is nowadays possible \autocite{ayala_video-rate_2021}).

+Regarding the comparison between \ac{tpi} and RGB data, we saw in \autoref{fig:benchmarking_box} that in most cases, a model based on \ac{tpi} data ranks better than the same model based on RGB data, indicating that the manually derived \ac{tpi} data contains relevant information for the segmentation task.

-\paragraph{Misclassifications} The confusion matrix in \autoref{fig:cm} revealed that the largest part of the confusion (\varCMVenaCavaMaxConfusion) is between \oname{peritoneum} and \oname{major vein}, which can be explained by the neighboring relation of the two organs and the very limited amount of training data available for \oname{major vein} since it could only be imaged for \varCMVenaCavaTotalImages images (cf. \autoref{fig:dataset}) and visible parts are generally of small size with on average \varCMVenaCavaPixels.
-Other more frequently misclassified classes are either classes that are already difficult to annotate due to fuzzy boundaries (e.g. \oname{omentum}, \oname{peritoneum}, \oname{fat}) or unclear distinction (e.g. \oname{kidney with Gerota's fascia} and \oname{peritoneum}).
-Generally, most of the misclassifications in the confusion matrix occur between classes that are neighbors in the images (e.g. \oname{heart} instead of \oname{lung} and vice versa, \oname{colon} instead of \oname{jejunum} and vice versa, \oname{fat} instead of \oname{peritoneum} and vice versa, \oname{background} instead of \oname{skin}, etc.) which may be attributed to errors in the predicted segmentation boundaries.
+\paragraph{Misclassifications} The confusion matrix in \autoref{fig:cm_hsi} revealed that the largest part of the confusion (\varCMVenaCavaMaxConfusion) is between \oname{peritoneum} and \oname{major vein}, which can be explained by the neighbouring relation of the two organs and the very limited amount of training data available for \oname{major vein} since it could only be imaged for \varCMVenaCavaTotalImages images (cf. \autoref{fig:dataset}) and visible parts are generally of small size with on average \varCMVenaCavaPixels.
+Other more frequently misclassified classes are either classes that are already difficult to annotate due to fuzzy boundaries (e.g. \oname{omentum}, \oname{peritoneum}, \oname{subcutaneous fat}) or unclear distinction (e.g. \oname{kidney with Gerota's fascia} and \oname{peritoneum}).
+Generally, most of the misclassifications in the confusion matrix occur between classes that are neighbours in the images (e.g. \oname{heart} instead of \oname{lung} and vice versa, \oname{stomach} instead of \oname{omentum} and vice versa, \oname{liver} instead of \oname{gallbladder}, \oname{background} instead of \oname{skin}, etc.) which may be attributed to errors in the predicted segmentation boundaries.
 This assumption is supported by the segmentation examples in \autoref{fig:image_examples}.